i-abdullahirshad/gamepadscheck/src/content/articles/controller-works-in-steam-but-not-in-game.md

 If your mapping field showed blank rather than standard, the controller is reporting a raw layout that most modern games do not understand.

 - Look for a physical switch on the controller marked X and D, or XInput and DInput.
-Many third party pads have one, often on the back
+Many third party pads have one, often on the back.
+Understanding the difference between [XInput vs DirectInput](/xinput-vs-directinput/) helps explain why this setting breaks game compatibility.
 - Look for a button combination that changes mode, usually printed in the manual
 - Switch to XInput and test again